O-LAP/home/quick-start.md

 Now if you open `dev.html` it should look something like.
 ![O-LAP](https://raw.githubusercontent.com/O-LAP/home/master/imgs/ui-explain-2.jpg)
-Now we move to the part to create the geometry you see on the left and we will create a cylinder instead of a cube.
+Now we will create a cylinder instead of a cube.

 The design is updated everytime a parameter value is changed and on initital load.
 It passes in an empty `THREE.Object3D` which is the container for you to add geometries to and a `SliceManager` which the you can use to specify how to make the 'slices' for the design.
 References from the previous update call are discarded and fresh instances for every call are used.
 ```

-Design.updateGeom = function(group, sliceManager) { ... };
+Design.updateGeom = async function(group, sliceManager) { ... };
 ```

 Let us look at what the `updateGeometry` method looks like for the cube.
 ```

-Design.updateGeom = function(group, sliceManager) {
+Design.updateGeom = async function(group, sliceManager) {
   var geometry = new THREE.BoxGeometry( 200, Design.inputState.height, Design.inputState.width * ((Design.inputState.doubleWidth) ?
 2 : 1) );
   var material = getMaterial(Design.inputState.colour, Design.inputState.finish);
   var cube = new THREE.Mesh( geometry, material );